Updated to 24.09.2020

 ADOPTED MEASURE: A new amendment to relevant legislation has been adopted with effect as of April 6, 2020:

-if an employer’s or self-employed individual’s sales declined by at least 40 % due to the COVID-19 situation, the employer or health-insured self-employed person with social insurance are obligated to pay social security and health insurance charges by July 31, 2020, instead of the standard payment deadlines.
+if an employer’s or self-employed individual’s sales declined by at least 40 % due to the COVID-19 situation, the employer or health-insured self-employed person with social insurance are obligated to pay social security and health insurance charges with deferred deadlines, instead of the standard payment deadlines.

-This measure is also applicable if the relevant employer or self-employed individual loses its status as an employer or the self-employed individual before July 31, 2020.
+This measure is also applicable if the relevant employer or self-employed individual loses its status as an employer or the self-employed individual before those longer due dates.

 Contributions to old-age pension savings and supplementary pension savings systems are also due in the abovementioned payment deadlines set for social security levies.